Zusammenfassung

 Power Source: Why LiFePO₄?

 The choice of battery was no less decisive.
 Lithium-ion or polymer batteries are widely used, but both have disadvantages: they are more sensitive to temperature fluctuations, age faster, and pose a higher safety risk.
-In the forest, during frost or summer heat, I don't want a cell that could, in the worst case, overheat or even become a fire hazard.
+In the forest, during frost or summer heat, I do not want a cell that could, in the worst case, overheat or even become a fire hazard.

 LiFePO₄ (Lithium Iron Phosphate) offers the best solution for me.
 The chemistry is safer, the cells remain stable even at adverse temperatures, and the nominal voltage is 3.2 volts—ideal because the ESP32 operates at 3.3 V. This eliminates the need for a lossy voltage converter.
 With a chosen capacity of 6000 mAh, I can achieve a runtime of four to six weeks under typical use.